 katlyn firkus headshot_edit

 Katlyn Firkus is a fourth-year student studying Marketing and Psychology.
-She is a member and former president of the Demosthenian Literary Society, three-year Resident Assistant, and preceptor for the Reacting to the Past program.
-Firkus believes that the media we consume plays a powerful role in shaping our perceptions of the world and that we must be discerning when crafting the heroes of our stories.
-In her talk, Firkus describes a prominent character type in today’s media and how it impacts our outlook on life and mental illness.
+She is a member and former president of the Demosthenian Literary Society, a three-year Resident Assistant, and a preceptor for the Reacting to the Past program.
+Katlyn believes that the media we consume plays a powerful role in shaping our perceptions of the world and that we must be discerning when crafting the heroes of our stories.
+In her talk, she describes a prominent character type in today’s media and how it perpetuates the dangerous idea that suffering is a necessary precursor to brilliance.

 Spencer Hall